“For lovers who love food…Culinary indulgence doesn’t have to be expensive…” Washington Post

 Yoder’s Country Market: This fantastic Mennonite market supplies us with a variety of artisan flours, corn meals, fresh spices, and other dry goods.

-The Frenchman’s Cellar and The Culpeper Cheese Company are excellent places to find a special item or product that we just cannot find anywhere else.
+The Frenchman’s Corner and The Culpeper Cheese Company are excellent places to find a special item or product that we just cannot find anywhere else.
 Meats, cheeses, kitchen equipment, beer, wine, gourmet chocolates, specialty teas, and a number of other items are all available at these stores located side by side on E. Davis Street in Culpeper.